TI SR-50: Design

-An unusual feature of the SR-50 was that its included functions such as factorial and hyperbolic trig functions, which were found on very few calculators (including the HP-35 and HP-45) at the time.
-The user invoked the hyperbolic functions by entering the function argument and then pressing the "hyp" key, followed by the "sin", "cos", or "tan" function key.
-The inverse hyperbolic functions were accessed by first pressing the "arc" and "hyp" keys (in any order) and then pressing the "sin", "cos", or "tan" key.
-Hyperbolic trig arguments were always assumed to be in radians regardless of the setting of the degree/radian (D/R) mode switch.
-In addition to its three-register operational stack, consisting of X, Y, and Z registers, the SR-50 also included one memory (M) register to which the value in the X (display) register could be directly added using the "summation" key.
-The SR-50 had very fast trig functions (about half a second to evaluate each function) and was a popular calculator to use in contests involving pocket calculators.
+An unusual feature of the SR-50 is that its included functions such as factorial and hyperbolic trig functions, which were found on very few calculators (including the HP-35 and HP-45) at the time.
+The user invokes the hyperbolic functions by entering the function argument and then pressing the "hyp" key, followed by the "sin", "cos", or "tan" function key.
+The inverse hyperbolic functions are accessed by first pressing the "arc" and "hyp" keys (in any order) and then pressing the "sin", "cos", or "tan" key.
+Hyperbolic trig arguments are always assumed to be in radians regardless of the setting of the degree/radian (D/R) mode switch.
+In addition to its three-register operational stack, consisting of X, Y, and Z registers, the SR-50 also includes one memory (M) register to which the value in the X (display) register could be directly added using the "summation" key.
+The SR-50 has very fast trig functions (about half a second to evaluate each function) and was a popular calculator to use in contests involving pocket calculators.